Petraea/dagobah-training/sessions/03-production-basics/ex3-nginx.md

 aaa.bbb.ccc.ddd - - [27/Jan/2017:21:04:28 +0000] "POST /_upload HTTP/1.1" 200 508 "http://eee.fff.ggg.hhh/" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/55.0.2883.87 Safari/537.36"
 ```

-It means that the upload module succesfully intercepted the upload.
+It means that the upload module successfully intercepted the upload.
 If the upload job completes successfully, then everything has worked correctly.

 ## So, what did we learn?